1983 Philadelphia Stars season

+The 1983 season was the inaugural season for the Philadelphia Stars in the United States Football League.
+The Stars were led by head coach Jim Mora and finished with a 15–3 record en route to the USFL championship.

 On May 11, 1982, the announcement of the USFL was officially made by league owner and antique dealer, David Dixon.
 The league's Philadelphia team would be owned by real estate developer Myles H. Tanenbaum.
 He had originally wanted to name the team the Stallions in honor of Rocky Balboa, who was nicknamed "The Italian Stallion."
 However, when the Birmingham entry snapped up the Stallions name, Tanenbaum settled on "Stars."

 George Perles was originally named as the team's head coach in July 1982.
 Perles, previously an assistant coach for the NFL's Pittsburgh Steelers, never coached a game for the Stars, opting to take the head coach position for Michigan State instead.
 On January 15, 1983, the Stars hired Jim Mora to be their head coach.